awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

   The name of the partitions' table\.
 + `Expression` – Predicate string, not more than 2048 bytes long, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.

-  An expression filtering the partitions to be returned\.
+  An expression that filters the partitions to be returned\.

   The expression uses SQL syntax similar to the SQL `WHERE` filter clause\.
 The SQL statement parser [JSQLParser](http://jsqlparser.sourceforge.net/home.php) parses the expression\.

   *Operators*: The following are the operators that you can use in the `Expression` API call:
 =
-Checks if the values of the two operands are equal or not; if yes, then the condition becomes true\.
+Checks whether the values of the two operands are equal; if yes, then the condition becomes true\.
 Example: Assume 'variable a' holds 10 and 'variable b' holds 20\.
 \(a = b\) is not true\.
 < >
-Checks if the values of two operands are equal or not; if the values are not equal, then the condition becomes true\.
+Checks whether the values of two operands are equal; if the values are not equal, then the condition becomes true\.
 Example: \(a < > b\) is true\.
 >
-Checks if the value of the left operand is greater than the value of the right operand; if yes, then the condition becomes true\.
+Checks whether the value of the left operand is greater than the value of the right operand; if yes, then the condition becomes true\.
 Example: \(a > b\) is not true\.
 <
-Checks if the value of the left operand is less than the value of the right operand; if yes, then the condition becomes true\.
+Checks whether the value of the left operand is less than the value of the right operand; if yes, then the condition becomes true\.
 Example: \(a < b\) is true\.
 >=
-Checks if the value of the left operand is greater than or equal to the value of the right operand; if yes, then the condition becomes true\.
+Checks whether the value of the left operand is greater than or equal to the value of the right operand; if yes, then the condition becomes true\.
 Example: \(a >= b\) is not true\.
 <=
-Checks if the value of the left operand is less than or equal to the value of the right operand; if yes, then the condition becomes true\.
+Checks whether the value of the left operand is less than or equal to the value of the right operand; if yes, then the condition becomes true\.
 Example: \(a <= b\) is true\.
 AND, OR, IN, BETWEEN, LIKE, NOT, IS NULL
 Logical operators\.

-  *Supported Partition Key Types*: The following are the the supported partition keys\.
+  *Supported Partition Key Types*: The following are the supported partition keys\.
   + `string`
   + `date`
   + `timestamp`